 Are you miles away from the person you love right now?
 Are you navigating a long distance relationship?
 Is the distance starting to take its toll?
-Need some new ideas for long distance relationships and ways to communicate long distance love?
+Need some new ideas and tips for long distance relationships and ways to communicate long distance love?

 There’s only so many quotes you can read about distance making the heart grow fonder until you’re like, okay but seriously ‘I miss you; how do we make this work?’

 Am I right?

-So in this post I’ve put together all the things I’m doing with my partner along with a load more ideas for long distance relationships that need a little TLC.
+So in this post I’ve put together loads of ideas for long distance relationships that need a little TLC.
 And all these ideas can be applied to any relationship, not just romantic ones, so if you’re working on a long distance friendship or family relationship, this is for you too!